Gymnodoris sp. #7

 Big Island, Maui, Oahu, Kauai(?) and Midway: also found in French Polynesia.

 probably first reported from Hawaii in Kay & Young, 1969 (as Gymnodoris alba).
 It is listed in Kay, 1979 as G. alba.
-There remains some chance that more than one species are lumped under this number.
+There remains some chance that more than one species are lumped under this name.

 Photo: CP: 6